Here are three effective methods for managing the cursor in CICS screens. These methods will be beneficial for your projects and interviews.

 1. Using IC Option

-The meaning for ‘IC’ is insert cursor.
-I want to share when to use ‘IC’ option.
-If a map contains a single entry field, you can specify the ‘IC’ option in the DFHMDF macro for that field.
+The term ‘IC’ stands for insert cursor.
+The ‘IC’ option should be used when a map contains a single entry field; you can specify the ‘IC’ option in the DFHMDF macro for that field.

-For maps with more than one entry field, however, the IC technique isn’t flexible enough.
-So you’ll need to use one of the other two techniques: direct or symbolic cursor positioning.
+For maps with multiple entry fields, the IC technique lacks flexibility.
+Therefore, you will need to utilize one of the other two techniques: direct or symbolic cursor positioning.

-Real use of Cursors in CICS is to place them on screens, telling that which field user need to enter data.
+The real use of Cursors in CICS is to place them on screens, telling which field the user needs to enter data.
 Three top positioning methods are available in CICS

 Example: